magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 ### Error logging
 Whenever an exception is thrown during the Adobe IMS Login, we will log the specific exception message but show a general error message on the admin login form.

-Errors are logged into the `/var/log/admin_adobe_ims.log` file. \
+Errors are logged into the `/var/log/admin_adobe_ims.log` file.

-Logging can be enabled or disabled in the `di.xml` on changing the arguments for the `Magento\AdminAdobeIms\Logger\AdminAdobeImsLogger` definition.
+Logging can be enabled or disabled in the config on changing the value for `adobe_ims\integration\logging_enabled` or in the Magento Admin Configuration under `Advanced > Developer > Debug`. \
+There you can switch the toggle for `Enable Logging for Admin Adobe IMS Module`